ric2b/Vivaldi-browser/chromium/docs/android_accessing_cpp_switches_in_java.md

 ## Introduction

-Accessing C++ switches in Java is implemented via a Python script which analyzes the C++ switches file and spits out the corresponding Java class.
-The generated class name will be based upon the switch file name, and the path must be specified in a comment within the switch file itself.
+Accessing C++ switches in Java is implemented via a Python script which analyzes the C++ switches file and generates the corresponding Java class, based on a template file.
+The template file must be specified in the GN target.

 ## Usage